Knotx/knotx/documentation/src/main/wiki/Adapter.md

 Knot.x comes with implementation of a [[Service Adapter|ServiceAdapter]], that enables communication with external services using HTTP Protocol.
 See [[Http Service Adapter|HttpServiceAdapter]] for more information.
-Please note, that this implementation is very generic and we recommend to create project-specific adapters for any custom solution.
+Please note, that this implementation is very generic and we recommend to create project-specific Adapters for any custom solution.

 ## How to configure?
 Adapter may have its configuration in form of JSON object entry.